Groups of symplectic involutions on symplectic varieties of Kummer type and their fixed loci: A -polarized example: Isolated points

-In this section, we work with data as in Setting~\ref{defKv} with the additional assumptions that $L$ and $M$ are symmetric line bundles, $k$ is an arbitrary field of characteristic zero, and $v^2=6$, so that $K_A(v)$ is a fourfold.
+In this section, we work with data as in Setting~\ref{defKv} with the additional assumption that $v^2=6$, so $K_A(v)$ is a fourfold.
+We will prove results characterizing the middle cohomology of $K_A(v)$ when $k$ has characteristic~$0$ in Section~\ref{sec:charzero}.
+We use these results to characterize the cohomology similarly when $k$ has positive characteristic in Section~\ref{sec:charp} via a brief lifting argument.